grumat/glossy-msp430/Hardware/BluePill-BMP/README.md

 ![UseCase-fs8.png](images/UseCase-fs8.png)

-Each element of this picture a detailed next.
+Each element of this picture are detailed next.